 Target Group describes the market or market segment you want to address.
 You should state who the product is likely to benefit, who its users and its customers are.

-Needs describes the problems and pain points the product removes, and the benefits and gains the product provides for its of the users and customers.
+Needs describes the product’s value proposition: the problems and pain points the product removes, and the benefits it creates for its of the users and the customers.
 The section should make it clear why people will want to use and buy your product, and what the product’s value proposition is.

 Product summarises the three to five features of your product that are critical for its success.
 These are likely to correlate to its unique selling proposition, and they should address the needs identified.

-Depending on your product, the features may relate to functional properties (“mobile data access”), the design (“cool, slick design that supports the brand and appeals to the target group”), or the technologies (“4G provided”).
+Depending on your product, the features may relate to functional properties (“mobile data access”), the design and the user experience (“cool, slick design that supports the brand and appeals to the target group”), or the technologies (“4G provided”).